On The Empirical Effectiveness of Unrealistic Adversarial Hardening Against Realistic Adversarial Attacks: Windows Malware Detection

 Our results demonstrate that feature space hardening remains inferior to problem space hardening even with additional budget.
 We hypothesize that problem space attacks and feature space attacks (even with constraints) do not explore the same search space, and that problem space attacks better cover the vulnerable space of malware detection models.

-\subsubsection{Embeddings of the adversarial examples}
+\paragraph{\textit{Embeddings of the adversarial examples}}

 In Figure \ref{fig-malware-rq3-embedings} we visualize, using t-SNE, the embeddings of the clean training set and of the adversarial examples that each attack has generated.
-We see that PGD adversarial examples are far from the original malware.
-Meanwhile, MoEvA2 and U-MoEvA2 generate similar examples that overlap.
-The examples generated by AIMED cover a larger surface of the graph, with some of them following the embedding patterns of the normal files.
+Varying the value of the perplexity and random state did not impact the major structures formed in the graph.
+The hyperparameters only impacted the orientation and localization of the clusters.
+We see that PGD examples form 2 major clusters.
+Similarly, examples from U-MoEvA2 form two clusters in two different neighbourhoods.
+Meanwhile, MoEvA2 examples do not particularly fall on the same neighbourhood.
+They are more spread throughout the graph.
+Lastly, the examples generated by AIMED cover a larger surface of the graph, with most of them following the embedding patterns of the normal files.